dreamer2368/magudi/README.md

 ./forward --output J0.txt
 ```

-This saves the quantity-of-interest J in `J0.txt`.
+This saves the quantity-of-interest (QoI) J in `J0.txt`.
 Additionally, solutions at designated timesteps are saved.
 These will be required for adjoint simulation.
 Please check the code to see more optional arguments for `forward`.

 ### Adjoint simulation
 For baseline simulation, make a link to `<magudi-build>/bin/adjoint`: